-Like their students, the SSS professionals at UT had to overcome class, social, academic and cultural barriers to succeed in higher education.
+Like their students, the SSS professionals at UT had to overcome class, social, academic, and cultural barriers to succeed in higher education.
 Because of this, they can both relate to students and mentor them throughout their post-secondary experience at UT.

-Our comprehensive services build on this foundation and are targeted to each student's individual needs: instruction, tutoring, mentoring, referral assistance and graduation guidance are among the services available.
+Our comprehensive services build on this foundation and are targeted to each student's individual needs; instruction, tutoring, mentoring, referral assistance, and graduation guidance are among the services available for these students.
 SSS helps each student learn how to employ their skills and interests to achieve success, to acquire campus and leadership opportunities, and to take advantage of resources that best target their career goals.
+Comprehensive advisor training includes student development theories, characteristics of first-generation students, listening techniques, matching student needs with UT resources, the informational, conceptual, and relational components of advising, and use of the program's recordkeeping resources.